66noa24/my-dotfiles/README.md

 - Dmenu
 	For running applications
 - `libatomic`
-	needed for running discord/other element shit
+	needed for running discord/other element shit windows

 To install:
 ```